elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-keyed-learning-objectives-guide-study-focus-and-assessment-alignment.md

 url: /learn/education-studies/questions/how-can-keyed-learning-objectives-guide-study-focus-and-assessment-alignment
 score: -1.0
 related_article1:
-    id: 167390
+    id: 167386
-    title: How do concept maps enhance retention of information?
+    title: >-
+        What are the benefits of using problem-solving exercises as a form of active learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-concept-maps-enhance-retention-of-information
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-problemsolving-exercises-as-a-form-of-active-learning
 related_article2:
-    id: 167397
+    id: 167389
-    title: How does student engagement affect performance and attendance tracking?
+    title: >-
+        Explain the structure of a concept map and its role in organizing information.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-student-engagement-affect-performance-and-attendance-tracking
+    url: /learn/education-studies/questions/explain-the-structure-of-a-concept-map-and-its-role-in-organizing-information
 related_article3:
-    id: 167389
+    id: 167396
-    title: Explain the structure of a concept map and its role in organizing information.
+    title: >-
+        What features of OpenStax Biology make it a valuable course resource?
     subject: Education Studies
-    url: /learn/education-studies/questions/explain-the-structure-of-a-concept-map-and-its-role-in-organizing-information
+    url: /learn/education-studies/questions/what-features-of-openstax-biology-make-it-a-valuable-course-resource
 related_article4:
-    id: 167397
+    id: 167396
-    title: How does student engagement affect performance and attendance tracking?
+    title: >-
+        What features of OpenStax Biology make it a valuable course resource?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-student-engagement-affect-performance-and-attendance-tracking
+    url: /learn/education-studies/questions/what-features-of-openstax-biology-make-it-a-valuable-course-resource
 related_article5:
-    id: 167387
+    id: 167395
-    title: How does random call benefit student engagement in the classroom?
+    title: >-
+        What is the impact of cell phone use on class performance and classroom etiquette?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-random-call-benefit-student-engagement-in-the-classroom
+    url: /learn/education-studies/questions/what-is-the-impact-of-cell-phone-use-on-class-performance-and-classroom-etiquette
 ---

 &nbsp;